HomeBlogOpenShift vs Kubernetes: Key Differences for Enterprise Container Management

 • An operator framework designed for the lifecycle management of applications and services.

-As a platform oriented towards a significant number of specialists, OpenShift provides ready-to-use tooling accessible to specialists with varying technical expertise.
-The solution’s convenient UI ensures better onboarding for software engineers.
-In addition, the platform is notable for its strong focus on enterprise-level compliance and security rules.
+As a platform designed for a large number of specialists, OpenShift provides ready-to-use tooling accessible to specialists with varying levels of technical expertise.
+The intuitive user interface of the solution allows easy onboarding in software engineers.
+The other interesting thing about the platform is that it has a good emphasis on enterprise-grade compliance and security rules.

-Meanwhile, OpenShift has several downsides that are worth mentioning.
+On the downside, OpenShift also has its shortcomings.
 In particular, the platform requires a paid subscription, where large clusters are rather expensive.
-In addition, some DevOps specialists claim OpenShift to be less flexible than Kubernetes.
-At least, the platform is associated with vendor lock-in risks.
+In addition, some DevOps specialists claim that OpenShift is less flexible than Kubernetes.
+Minimum is that the platform carries risk of vendor lock-in.

 OpenShift vs Kubernetes: Full Table

-Without further ado, let’s proceed with a more specific comparison between Kubernetes and OpenShift.
-The table below illustrates the key differences between the two solutions.
+Without much ado, let’s get down to a head-to-head comparison with Kubernetes and OpenShift.
+The table below illustrates the key differences between Kubernetes and OpenShift.

 Feature Kubernetes OpenShift